horner/dossier/README.md

 While tree-sitter gives you a parser for most languages, we still need to write implementations for each supported language.

-In practice this means reading the input files, walking the AST provided by tree-sitter, resolving types as best as we can, and finally emitting our standard `Entity` JSON structures.
+In practice this means reading the input files, walking the CST provided by tree-sitter, resolving types as best as we can, and finally emitting our standard `Entity` JSON structures.

 Currently we have started implementing 2 languages: Typescript and Python.
 Typescript is the most advanced language, while Python is still in a POC-stage.